Join our Team

-If you are a user, it is helpful to sign up for the mailing list.
-Here you can post questions, concerns or suggestions.
-You may also browse the archive to find issues that have already been addressed.
+If you are a user, it is helpful to sign up for the mailing list here.
+Please sign up to post your questions, concerns or suggestions.
+You may also browse the old archive to find issues that have already been addressed.

 Follow #nek5000 on Twitter and get a broad range of posts on topics such as performance studies, latest developments, to discussions of Nek5000 in specific application areas, to recently published papers which have made use of the code.

 In 2010, we held the first Nek5000 Users Meeting, which was a great success.
 It is now an event every second year.
 The next meeting is in 2020 and details will be available soon.

 - NekBONE a proxy-app which is a reduced variant of Nek5000 developed for testing purposes on large computing facilities